Nirantar: Continuing Education Programmes (CEP) Admissions

 2. Develop analytical skills so that learners may begin the process of critically reflecting upon the institutions/policies/cultural beliefs that influence youth and their lives in the process of participating in social change.

-3. Build leadership capacities of learners to empower youth to identify their rights and responsibilities and facilitate their participation in social, political and cultural issues affecting them.
+3. Build leadership capacities of learners to empower youth to identify their rights and responsibilities and facilitate their participation in social, political, and cultural issues affecting them.

 4. Equip the trainees with a range of practice skills required when intervening on issues of social change and development.